Bonampak

 Bonampak (known anciently as Ake or, in its immediate area as Usiij Witz, 'Vulture Hill') is an ancient Maya archaeological site in the Mexican state of Chiapas.
 The site is approximately 30 km south of the larger site of Yaxchilan, under which Bonampak was a dependency, and the border with Guatemala.
 While the site is not overly spatial or abundant in architectural size, it is well known for the murals located within the three-roomed Structure 1 (The Temple of the Murals).
 The construction of the site's structures dates to the Late Classic period (c.
 AD 580 to 800).
 The Bonampak murals are noteworthy for being among the best-preserved Maya murals.

-The site, lying close to a tributary of the Usumacinta River, was seen by non-Mayans in 1946.
-Precisely who was first of the non-Mayans to see it is a matter of speculation, but it was either two American travelers, Herman Charles (Carlos) Frey and John Bourne, or photographer/explorer Giles Healey.
+The site, lying close to a tributary of the Usumacinta River, was seen by non-Maya in 1946.
+Precisely who was first of the non-Maya to see it is a matter of speculation, but it was either two American travelers, Herman Charles (Carlos) Frey and John Bourne, or photographer/explorer Giles Healey.
 The Americans were led to the ruins by the local Lacandon Maya who still visited the site to pray in the ancient temples.
 Giles Healey was the first to be shown the huge paintings covering the walls of one of the structure's three rooms.
 The paintings show the story of a single battle and its victorious outcome.